ryantenney/metrics-spring/README.md

 * Creates metrics and proxies beans which contain methods annotated with `@Timed`, `@Metered`, `@ExceptionMetered`, and `@Counted`
 * Registers a `Gauge` for beans which have members annotated with `@Gauge` and `@CachedGauge`
-* Autowires Timers, Meters, Counters and Histograms into fields annotated with `@InjectMetric`
+* Autowires Timers, Meters, Counters and Histograms into fields annotated with `@Metric`
 * Registers with the `HealthCheckRegistry` any beans which extend the class `HealthCheck`
 * Creates reporters from XML config and binds them to the Spring lifecycle
 * Registers metrics and metric sets in XML